 Woops I forgot to write anything yesterday.
 Couldn’t find time between all the hiking and partying.
 Did I even finish the entry for the 14th?
 I don’t think I did.
 Apparently, stuff like sweet and sour chicken/ lemon chicken doesn’t actually exist in China; they’re heavily Westernised dishes according to David the Australian (and literally everyone else I’ve asked who’s been here for more than three days, residents and visitors alike).
 The night of the 14th was spent playing cards with a Scottish mountain climber (former 3-D animator) who takes people rock climbing on Vietnamese islands and then jumps off into the sea.
 She said that one day the police shut the harbour claiming the sea was too choppy, despite her having sailed through much worse.
 She thinks they were just looking to line their pockets a bit, as they opened it up again without a change in the weather.
 I forgot how much fun ‘Spit’ is.

 By now it was getting dark, so we made a swift trip to the very top of Victoria before walking back down to the base.
-We ran into a porcupine on the way back and it was frankly embarrassing how long it took for Oleg and me to deal with it, but we got a video out of it, so it wasn’t too bad in the end.
+We ran into a porcupine on the way back and it was frankly embarrassing how long it took for Oleg and I to deal with it, but we got a video out of it, so at least it wasn’t in vain.
 When we returned (around 8pm) Oleg took a power nap, and I managed to assemble a motley crew of hostel peeps to head out drinking later.
 We played cards until Oleg was ready to leave (I miss how cheap beer was in Tokyo) and then we left for LKF (Lan Kwai Fong) where we partied through until 5am.
 Then I spent today recovering, eating chicken, and writing this.
 That’s why I’ve kind of rushed the ending because I’m getting tired and don’t really feel like writing about last night that much because it was pretty standard.
-I will say though that in a place where the cheapest drink at a bar costs HK$60, the 7/11's made a killing on their HK$20 cans of beer.
-When they weren’t being shop-lifted blatantly by the hordes of ‘customers’.
-The downside to having a cornershop directly opposite all the clubs.
-Kinda felt bad for the owner.
+I will say though that in a place where the cheapest drink at a bar costs HK$60, the 7/11's made a killing on their HK$20 cans of beer, when they weren’t being shop-lifted blatantly by the hordes of ‘customers’.
+A significant downside to having a cornershop directly opposite all the clubs.
+I felt bad for the owner.
 And when you can drink in the street and still hear the music, what’s the point in even entering the clubs?
 The plan ended up being this: drink outside; dance inside.
 That carried us through the night.
 AND I got to sing Robbie Williams again!
 Top night.